sidr20/GauchoNueroBet/README.md

 # GauchoNueroBet
-Full Stack web app that uses a neural network and inferantial statistics to predict an NBA player's stats in their next game.
+Full Stack web app that uses a neural network and inferential statistics to predict an NBA player's stats in their next game.

 # How To Run: